anvilsecure/azure-sphere-re/tools/recovery/README.md

 # Recovery

-This is a simple script that uses FTDI's bitbang mode to put the MediaTek dev kit into recovery mode.
+This simple script uses FTDI's bitbang mode to put the MediaTek dev kit into recovery mode.

 This script does require you to physically hit the reset button.
-We could do the reset automatically by putting the recovery UART (/dev/ttyUSB4) into bitband mode, but we preferred to leave it it available to the OS as a regular UART.
+We could do the reset automatically by putting the recovery UART (/dev/ttyUSB4) into bitband mode, but we preferred to leave it available to the OS as a regular UART.
 The debug UART (/dev/ttyUSB0) can also be used to enter recovery mode, but not reset, hence the need to physically reset.

 # Using